Jayson Palmgren

-Jayson Palmgren (born April 11, 1989) is an American football offensive lineman for the Iowa Barnstormers of the Indoor Football League (IFL).
+Jayson Palmgren (born April 11, 1989) is an American former football offensive lineman.
 He played college football at University of Missouri and attended North Kansas City High School in North Kansas City, Missouri.
-He has also been a member of the Cleveland Gladiators.
+He was also a member of the Iowa Barnstormers, Pittsburgh Power, Cleveland Gladiators, and Kansas City Phantoms.

 College career

 Palmgren played for the Missouri Tigers from 2007 to 2011.
-He was the team's starter his final two years and helped the Tigers to 18 wins.
+He was the team's starter his final two years and didn't do much to help the Tigers to 18 wins.
 He played in 35 games during his career including 26 starts at guard.

 Professional career

 Seattle Seahawks

-After going undrafted in the 2012 NFL Draft, Palmgren was invited to rookie mini-camp with the Seattle Seahawks.
+After going undrafted in the 2012 NFL draft, Palmgren was invited to rookie mini-camp with the Seattle Seahawks.

 Iowa Barnstormers

 In 2012, Palmgren was assigned to the Iowa Barnstormers of the Arena Football League.
 Palmgren started the final 8 games of the season for the Barnstormers.
 Mid-way through the 2013 season, Palmgren was placed on injured reserve for the rest of the season.